pivotal/docs-tap/app-sso/reference/package-configuration.hbs.md

 # Package configuration

-Most commonly, the AppSSO package installation is configured through TAP's meta package installation.
-The TAP package has a `shared` top-level configuration key for sharing common configuration between the packages it installs.
+Most commonly, the Application Single Sign-on (commonly called AppSSO) package installation is configured by using the meta package installation of Tanzu Application Platform (commonly called TAP).
+The Tanzu Application Platform package has a `shared` top-level configuration key for sharing common configuration between the packages it installs.

 AppSSO inherits the `shared.{ingress_domain, ingress_issuer, ca_cert_data,
 kubernetes_distribution}` configuration values from Tanzu Application Platform.